-Above: Margaret Johnston in a widely distributed publicity photo, probably distributed by Picture Show magazine c 1947.
+Above: Margaret Johnston in a widely distributed publicity photo.
+Source probably Picture Show magazine c 1947.
 Photographer unknown.
 Author’s collection.

 The 5 second version